 1. Get Out Of Your Head

 As quickly as you can, get out of your head.
 Recognize that you’re in a state of overwhelm and stress.
 Then, step away mentally and physically.
 Give the topic a rest by going for a walk, exercising, writing, drawing, or playing music.
-Find an
+Find an activity that helps you create distance between you and the situation.
+Once you have recollected yourself, revisit the situation calmly.

 2. Break It Down